HighTechHarmony/StreamMonitor/README.md

 Tasks the install.sh script doesn't accomplish for you:

-- Disabling the default apache virtualhost (to do this, type: `a2dissite 000-default.conf` as root)
 - Apply execute permission to parent directories (to do this, type: `chmod a+x` on the installation directory and all of its parent directories, up to the root level)

 In all, the system can be up and running on a barebones Ubuntu server installation within about 15 minutes of mostly automated downloading, building and compiling the prerequisites.

-### Alternative: Install MongoDB PHP driver library manually via composer

-This can be a challenge.
-Some basics for a Debian/Ubuntu system:

-`apt install php-pear php-dev`

-`pecl install mongodb`

-`apt install composer`

-(as user) `composer require mongodb/mongodb --ignore-platform-reqs`

-`composer require jenssegers/mongodb --ignore-platform-reqs`

 ### Create or modify config.py and fill in your connection string and pushover token default, like this:

 You need to make a config.py file in order for anything to work.
 Copy config.py.example file and modify as needed.
-It generally looks like this but may change with future revisions so consider config.py.example a better template.
+It generally looks like this, but may change with future revisions, so consider config.py.example a better template:

 ```
 CONNECTION_STRING = "mongodb://localhost:port/?authSource=admin&readPreference=primary&ssl=false"